Published online Nov 28, 2020. doi: 10.3748/wjg.v26.i44.6979

 Published online: November 28, 2020

-We retrospectively reviewed the medical records of subjects who underwent various laboratory tests, body composition measurement with a non-invasive body composition analyzer, and abdominal ultrasonography during health checkups.
-A total of 1405 subjects with GBPs were compared with 2810 age- and sex-matched controls.
+This retrospective cross-sectional study was conducted using data from routine health checkups in a single tertiary center.
+Based on review of the medical records of subjects who underwent various laboratory tests, body composition measurement, and abdominal ultrasonography, 1405 subjects with GBPs were compared with 2810 age- and sex-matched controls.

 Among the body fat distributions, only the presence of fatty liver was an independent risk factor for GBP [odds ratio (OR) 1.413; 95% confidence interval (CI) 1.218-1.638; P < 0.001).
 Furthermore, fatty liver showed both independent (OR 1.629; 95%CI, 1.335-1.988; P < 0.001) and dose-dependent (moderate to severe fatty liver; OR 2.137; 95%CI, 1.662-2.749; P < 0.001) relationship with large GBPs (≥ 5 mm).
 However, visceral obesity and sarcopenia were not significantly associated with GBP.

 Fatty liver was associated with an increased risk of GBP in a dose-dependent manner especially in larger GBPs.

 The results of our study suggest the need of careful assessment of GBP using abdominal ultrasonography in patients with severe fatty liver.
 Further studies are warranted to validate the results and to explain the pathogenesis of this relationship seen in our study.